emmascho/Dissertation/README.md

-# DISSERTATION
+# Dissertation

-***Title: Vulnerability assessment of Madagascar’s mangrove ecosystems to deforestation trends using satellite data***
+***Title: Mapping the vulnerability of Madagascar’s mangrove ecosystems to deforestation trends using satellite data***

 All the work completed for my dissertation in EES for partial fulfillment of the EES degree at the University of Edinburgh.
 For more information, please contact Emma Schoenmakers at s1754286@sms.ed.ac.uk.